Finding Theses

 - no restrictions - worldwide access (preferred)

-- restrict all access for a certain period, as set out in the Postgraduate Rules (as with printed UTS theses, this period is normally at most two years).
+- restrict all access for a certain period, as set out in the Postgraduate Rules (as with printed UTS theses, this period is normally two years at most).

-- certain sections of a thesis can be completely restricted (for reasons of copyright, libel, etc) while others can be accessible either from UTS campus only or worldwide
+- certain sections of a thesis can be completely restricted (for reasons of copyright, libel, etc) while others can be accessible either on-campus only or worldwide

 If you wish to place a particular restriction on the access to your thesis, you will need to discuss this with both your supervisor and the UTS: Graduate Research School first.
-Once you have permission let us know what the restrictions are when you send in your thesis.
+Once you have permission, let us know what these restrictions are when you submit your thesis.

 If you are submitting your thesis in PDF format, please do so without any security settings in place.
 This will ensure the long term preservation of your work.

-More information about thesis submission is available on the UTS: Graduate Research School website.
+More information about thesis submission is available on the UTS: Research Students pages (requires UTS login).